pugames/game-test-/README.md

-# game-test-
+# About
-This will be the start of a test game of sorts
+This project is a Trivia game built with several web technologies.
+It's designed to be a fun experience for both solo players and friends playing together.